 - Compliance and Reporting - After deregistration, the business will not be required to submit periodic VAT returns or adhere to the provisions of the VAT Act on recordkeeping.
 This can minimize the amount of paperwork and the related costs of meeting VAT obligations.

-- Reclaiming Input VAT - Among the consequences, it is worth mentioning that deregistered businesses cannot claim input VAT on materials they buy.
+- Reclaiming Input VAT - Among the consequences, it is worth mentioning that VAT deregistered businesses cannot claim input VAT on materials they buy.

 Potential Resubmission of VAT Registration